A Pure Geometric Approach to Stellar Structure: Discussion

 The radial distance $(r)$, measured from the center of the star, can be written in terms of the dimensionless quantity, In this case the solution (4.31) and (4.32), the geometric pressure (4.34) and the geometric density (4.35) can be written in terms of $q$ and the parameters $b_{1}$ and $b_{2}$, of the previous section, as

 and

 \\ \\ (5) {\bf Corona}: If we evaluate the geometric density (4.35) at $r=a$, or $q=1$, we get

-Imposing the condition for vanishing density $(\rho^{*}_{0}=0)$ on (5.4), we get from (4.35) So, we have a region (spherical shell), outside the star, within which $p^{*}_{0}=0$ while $\rho^{*}_{0}\neq 0$.
+If we consider the model obtained as representing a certain type of main sequence stars, then imposing the condition for vanishing density $(\rho^{*}_{0}=0)$ on (5.4), we get from (4.35) So, we have a region (spherical shell), outside the star, within which $p^{*}_{0}=0$ while $\rho^{*}_{0}\neq 0$.
 The width of this region is in the range $\sqrt{2}>q\geq 1$.
 This region can be considered as a corona of the star.
 However, the corona of the Sun is not an exact spherical shell.
-This is due to the magnetic activity of the sun.
-Recalling that the model in the present treatment is a pure gravity model, i.e. without considering any electromagnetic influence.
-This may give an interpretation for the difference between the shape of the corona, given in the present work, and that of an actual star. \\ \\ (6) {\bf Equation of state}: Using the definitions of the geometric pressure (5.3) and density (5.4), we can write the following relation between $(p^{*}_{0})$ and $(\rho^{*}_{0})$, as This represents a general {\it equation of state} that is obtained from ,and not imposed on, the model.
+This is due to the magnetic activity of the Sun.
+Recall that the model in the present treatment is a pure gravity model, i.e. without considering any electromagnetic influence.
+This may give an interpretation for the difference between the shape of the corona, given in the present work, and that of an actual star. \\ \\ (6) {\bf Equation of state}: Using the definitions of the geometric pressure (5.3) and density (5.4), we can write the following relation between $(p^{*}_{0})$ and $(\rho^{*}_{0})$, as This represents a general {\it equation of state}, for perfect fluids, that is obtained from ,and not imposed on, the model.
 Equation (5.7) is one of the advantages of using a pure geometric theory of gravity.
-In fact equation (5.7) represents a continues spectra of characteristics of the material distribution within the star.
+In fact equation (5.7) represents a continues spectra of characteristics of the geometry induced material distribution within the star.
 This spectra can not be obtained if one uses the conventional approach, since the equation of state is imposed on the model, in that case.

 Fig.1 gives the relation between the two dimensionless quantities $(q)$ and $(\frac{{p^{*}}_{0}}{{\rho^{*}}_{0}})$.